slugbyte/mold/mold/docs/conf_help.md

 A mold conf is a dotfile.
 When you create or load a conf it will be hard linked to your home directory.
 Hard links are filesystem references to the same file.
 Editing the file in your home directory will also edit the file in your config repository, and vice versa.

 ### NOTE
-If you run the nuke task it will only delete the file from your config repository.
+If you run the drop task it will only delete the file from your config repository.
 It will NOT remove it from your home directory.